Skip to main content

 itemSize: "{{ size }}"

-As with setting variables in the configuration, each virtual user will get one of the available values for each variable.
+Each virtual user will get one of the available values for each variable.

 If you're running Artillery on Windows using the Command Prompt, you'll need to wrap the --variables flag values using double-quotes and escape the inner quotes of the JSON string using backslashes: